LightDvlpr/DealerOnSubmission/README.md

 The user has the privillege to enter in a new item into the Products.txt file

 (Please use the proper format)
-You will need the following parameters if you wish to enter in a value manullay  \n
+You will need the following parameters if you wish to enter in a value manullay

-choiceNumber - a number used to make selecting an item easier. nameOfItem - the name of the item cost - price of the item taxOrNot - simply write Tax if taxable, nontax if not importedOrNot - simply write imprt if imported, nonimprt if not
+choiceNumber - a number used to make selecting an item easier.

+nameOfItem - the name of the item

+cost - price of the item

+taxOrNot - simply write Tax if taxable, nontax if not

+importedOrNot - simply write imprt if imported, nonimprt if not

 Ex of how to input manually into the textfile -> choiceNumber,nameOfItem,cost,taxOrNot,importedOrNot